mansijaiswal/Bank-Customer-Churn-Prediction/README.md

 * Are customers with low credit score more likely to churn?
 * Does number of products purchased by customer affect churn?
 * Does customer's location affect their decision of leaving the bank?
-* Is younger generation more likely to churn?
+* Are young people more likely to churn?
 * Is inactiveness of a member sign of their churn?
 * Does the number of years the customer has been a client of the bank affect churn?
 * Are customers with low salary more likely to churn?